 Instead of accepting their offer, you can pursue a personal injury claim to recover the most compensation possible.
 While the insurance company for the driver will attempt to settle your case outside of court, you can present your case to a judge and jury; however, you need to make sure you have a skilled Georgia personal injury lawyer on your side, even though you had the right of way.

 Drivers are supposed to yield to pedestrians in crosswalks.
 When they fail to yield the right of way, pedestrians can suffer serious injuries.
 Unfortunately, pedestrians are no match against a car weighing 3,000 pounds, and the injuries pedestrians are left with could cause permanent damages.

-If you suffered injuries in a Fayette County pedestrian accident, please call an experienced Peachtree City accident attorney at the Law Offices of Shane Smith for a free consultation at (770) 487-8999 today.
+If you suffered injuries in a Fayette County pedestrian accident, please call an experienced Peachtree City accident attorney at Shane Smith Law for a free consultation at (770) 487-8999 today.